Serial and Lot Inventory with Multiple Units of Measure

 -

-For this transaction, the number of serial numbers required is 6 because the quantity of serial numbers must match quantity of items in base units.
+For this transaction, you need six serial numbers, because the quantity of serial numbers must match the number of base units.

 -